-In this ultimate guide to Christmas cookies, I’m sharing my best cookie success tips, recommended tools, and top-rated cookie recipes from my website.
+In this ultimate guide to Christmas cookies, I’m sharing my best cookie success tips, recommended tools, a free shopping list printable, and top-rated cookie recipes from my website.
 If you need cookie help or inspiration, this page is for you!

 Welcome to my complete Christmas cookie guide.
 There’s enough sugar to last us an entire year!